A Curry-Howard Correspondence for Linear, Reversible Computation: Introduction

-\subparagraph*{Organisation of the paper} The paper is organised as follows: in~\autoref{sec:technical-background} we introduce the technical background needed for this work, split into two part:\autoref{background:rpp} focus on introducing the Recursive Primitive Permutations (RPP)~\cite{rpp} language, while~\autoref{background:mumall} introduce the logic {\mumall}.
-In~\autoref{section:language} introduce the language, its syntax, typing rules and semantics and show that any function that can be encoded in our language represents an isomorphism.
-We finally show in~\autoref{sec:rpp} the expressiveness of the language by encoding any Recursive Primitive Permutation~\cite{rpp} into our language.
-Then in~\autoref{sec:ch}, we develop on the Curry-Howard Correspondence part: we show, given a well-typed term from our language, how to translate it into a circular derivation of the logic {\mumall} and show that the given derivation respects the validity condition and how our evaluation strategy simulates the cut-elimination procedure of the logic.
+\paragraph*{Organization of the paper} The paper is organized as follows: in Section~\ref{sec:technical-background} we introduce the technical background needed for this work, split into two parts: Subsection~\ref{background:rpp} focuses on a reversible model of computation, called $\RPP{}$~\cite{rpp}, while Subsection~\ref{background:mumall} introduces the logic {\mumall}.
+In Section~\ref{section:language} we introduce the language, its syntax, typing rules and operational semantics and show that any function that can be encoded in our language represents an isomorphism.
+We finally show in Section~\ref{sec:rpp} the expressiveness of the language by encoding the language $\RPP{}$ into our language.
+Then in Section~\ref{sec:ch}, we develop on the Curry-Howard correspondence part: we show how to translate a well-typed term from our language into a circular derivation of the logic {\mumall}, show that the given derivation respects the validity condition and show how our evaluation strategy simulates the cut-elimination procedure of the logic.